DUNE-DAQ/styleguide/docs/README.md

 ## 1. C++ Version

-Currently, code should target C++20
+Currently, code should target C++17, i.e., should not use C++2x features.

 ## 2. Naming Conventions